Kunthive/Crypto/public/newsletters/CR-Pudgy Penguins From 0 to Hero.md

-# MR PRO | Pudgy Penguins: From 0 to Hero
+# Pudgy Penguins: From 0 to Hero

 ## Comeback Story of the Year